 Additional Background to this Recommendation

 The Working Group anticipates that the circumstances under which this scenario would occur – viz., where an IGO files a complaint under the UDRP or URS, the IGO succeeds in the dispute resolution process, and the losing respondent then seeks relief against the IGO with respect to that UDRP or URS decision in a national court – will be rare.
-As noted for the Policy Guidance document recommended by the Working Group, IGOs are able to file complaints through an assignee, licensee or agent as a means of insulating themselves against any direct concession on mutual jurosdiction.
+As noted for the Policy Guidance document recommended by the Working Group, IGOs are able to file complaints through an assignee, licensee or agent as a means of insulating themselves against any direct concession on mutual jurisdiction.

 Where a losing registrant proceeds to file a complaint in a court against an IGO that had prevailed in a UDRP or URS proceeding, a fundamental question for the court is whether or not, by submitting to the Mutual Jurisdiction clause for purposes of the UDRP or URS proceeding, an IGO will be deemed to have waived any jurisdictional immunity it may otherwise have.
 In this regard, the court could find that any immunity that may have been claimed by an IGO in respect of an appeal brought before the court by a losing registrant was lost simply by the IGO having filed the UDRP or URS complaint.
 This possibility is not new, and exists in the current environment under the present language of the Mutual Jurisdiction clause.
 It will continue to be the case regardless of whether the Working Group’s recommendation in respect of arbitration is adopted by ICANN as a Consensus Policy.
 At least one Working Group member believes that agreeing to the Mutual Jurisdiction clause (as required in order to file a UDRP or URS complaint) will lead to most, if not all, courts ruling that the IGO in question will therefore have ceded any jurisdictional immunity to which it may otherwise have claimed.
 The Working Group also notes that, in this context, the question of IGO jurisdictional immunity arises when an IGO is the defendant in a court proceeding brought by a losing respondent, since the creation of the UDRP and URS has meant that an IGO will now no longer need to file suit in court as a plaintiff.
 One concern that has been expressed in this regard is the need to ensure that no additional legal rights are created as a result of any consensus policies developed through the ICANN process.
+On this point, the Working Group agreed that any policies developed by ICANN should reflect the underlying legal rights which are already protected by national laws.
+The Working Group agreed that the UDRP and URS were designed to complement (not supersede or replace) existing legal rights, by functioning as additional avenues of recourse for rights-holders to enforce their existing rights.

-The Working Group’s deliberations on the topic of IGO jurisdictional immunity following the publication of its Initial Report in January 2017 and continued through mid-2018.
+The Working Group’s deliberations on the topic of IGO jurisdictional immunity following the publication of its Initial Report in January 2017 continued through mid-2018.
 This next section describes the findings of an international legal expert that the Working Group consulted on the topic, as well as the various policy options that it developed in an attempt to reach consensus on this issue.